py-man/interview-faq/README.md

 # interview-faq -FAQ in interviews / Scripting
-To test the below you make use the included vagrant file:
+To test the below you may use the included vagrant file:
  This will build ubuntu 14.04 and install ruby 1.91 and all the required Gems

   (assuming you have vagrant and virtualbox installed)